KrnlLinux/KrnlUtils/README.md

 Bash
 ## How to install
-To install execute `cd /tmp && wget https://raw.githubusercontent.com/SimpIyDeveIoper/KRNL_Linux/main/Bootstrapper -O Bootstrapper`
+To install execute `cd /tmp && wget https://raw.githubusercontent.com/SimpIyDeveIoper/KRNL_Linux/main/Bootstrapper -O Bootstrapper.py`

-Then execute which python3, add the next text to the start of Bootstrapper and you can execute it using ./Bootstrapper

-`#!WHICH PYTHON3 OUTPUT HERE, RETARDEDS`

-OR

-You can just use python3 ./Bootstrapper
+And then use python3 ./Bootstrapper.py

 Flag to install krnl : --install-krnl